AlbertoGirardi/AG_Statica/doc/struttura_codice.md

 It is very similar to the identity matrix, but with the first three cells nulled out if that is the laboratory

+## PROJECT DATA MANAGEMENT

+A 'Project' contains all the information for a physical setup, and is saved in a folder inside the data folder.
+It can be read and reloaded from that.
+Inside each project folder there is a 'system' folder containing the pickle file describing the system, and an 'output' folder with all the state vector and the final plot image